MiDPN/public-documentation/docs/configuring-dart.md

 ![Updating your Login Credentials](./assets/images/Update_DART_Login.png)

 Click the blue "SAVE" button at the bottom of the screen when you're done.
 Because email is not a secure way to share passwords, you'll need to change your password again before you can use DART.
-The "Resetting Your DART Login Credentials" section of this documentation portal will walk you through that process.
+The "Resetting DART Login" section of this documentation portal will walk you through that process.